-Our integrated report covers the performance of the Group for the financial year ended 31 August 2018 as well as the material information related to the strategy, business model, governance, material matters and creating shared value, shareholders’ interests, and our future outlook.
+Our integrated report covers the performance of the Group for the financial year ended 31 August 2019 as well as the material matters related to our strategy, business model, governance, material matters and creating shared value, shareholders’ interests, and our future outlook.
 It also incorporates the financial reporting boundary of the Group and its subsidiaries.
-This report extends beyond financial reporting and includes non-financial performance, opportunities, risks and outcomes attributable to or associated with our key stakeholders.
+This report extends beyond financial reporting and includes nonfinancial performance, opportunities, risks and outcomes attributable to or associated with our key stakeholders.

-The Group’s income is generated mainly in South Africa, with 29% generated from Asia, Europe, Dubai, Saudi Arabia, the United Kingdom (UK), the United States of America (USA), Ghana, Uganda, Zambia, Cameroon, Tanzania, Nigeria, Namibia, Kenya, Zimbabwe, Botswana, Spain, Ethiopia, Lesotho, Swaziland, Mozambique, Madagascar, Malawi and Mauritius.
-This report aims to enable our readers to obtain a balanced view and to make an informed assessment of the Group’s ability to create stakeholder value in the short, medium and long-term.
+The Group’s income is generated mainly in South Africa, with other income generated in Asia, Europe (Spain), Dubai, Saudi Arabia, the United Kingdom (UK), the United States of America (USA), Ghana, Uganda, Zambia, Cameroon, Tanzania, Nigeria, Namibia, Kenya, Zimbabwe, Botswana, Ethiopia, Lesotho, Eswatini (previously Swaziland), Malawi, Mauritius, SADC region, East Africa, Middle East, West Africa and the Ivory Coast.

 AEEI applied the principle of materiality in assessing which information is to be included in this report.
-Hence, this report focuses particularly on those matters and provides material information which relates to the Group’s strategy, governance, performance and sustainability in respect of all business units and sectors, which comprise food and brands, technology, events and tourism, health and beauty, biotherapeutics, and strategic investments.
+Hence, this report focuses particularly on those matters and provides material information which relates to the Group’s strategy, governance, performance and sustainability in respect of all business units and sectors, which comprise fishing and brands, technology, events and tourism, health and beauty, biotherapeutics, and strategic investments.
 All non-financial indicators include subsidiaries but exclude associates and strategic investments unless specifically indicated.
-Through a formal process the Board committees and executive management identified material matters, and in terms of relevance these were approved by the Board.
+Through a formal process, the Board committees and executive management identified material matters and, in terms of relevance, these were approved by the Board.
 Material matters and developments are comprehensively dealt with throughout the report.
-Our material matters influence our strategy and inform the content of this report.
+Our material matters, as described on pages 43 to 49, influence our strategy and inform the content of this report..

-The Board paid attention to the combined assurance through the audit and risk committee, which ensured that our combined assurance model adequately addresses the Group’s risk and material matters.
-We continually look at optimising our combined assurance model to avoid duplication of efforts, rationalise collaboration efforts and manage assurance costs.
+The Board paid attention to the combined assurance, which ensured that our combined assurance model adequately addressed the Group’s risk and material matters.
+We continually look at optimising our combined assurance model to avoid duplication of efforts, rationalise collaboration and manage assurance costs.
 This enables an effective control environment and ensures the integrity of the information used for reporting and decision-making.

 The Board, with the support of the audit and risk committee, is ultimately responsible for the system of internal control, which is designed to identify, evaluate, manage and provide reasonable assurance against material misstatement and loss.
 The audit and risk committee applied the combined assurance model to seek and optimise the assurance provided by management, the internal auditor and external assurance providers to ensure a strong ethical climate and to ensure compliance.
 They also monitored the relationship between the external assurance providers and the Company.

-- The consolidated and separate annual financial statements for the year ended 31 August 2018 were audited by BDO Cape Inc.
+- BDO South Africa Inc. audited the consolidated and separate annual financial statements for the year ended 31 August 2019.

-- External verification has been provided for the Broad-based Black Economic Empowerment (B-BBEE) accreditation level.
-The verification was carried out by an organisation accredited by the South African National Accreditation System (SANAS) – the Accreditation for Conformity Assessment, Calibration and Good Laboratory Practice Act, 2006 (Act No. 19 of 2006).
+- External verification was provided for the B-BBEE accreditation level.
+The verification was carried out by an organisation accredited by the South African National Accreditation System (SANAS) – the Accreditation for Conformity Assessment, Calibration and Good Laboratory Practice Act, No. 19 of 2006.